IBM/ibmi-oss-examples/odbc/odbc.md

 ## **Development**

-Using the `odbc` package, and passing the name of your DSN as your connection string, all of your queries will be run against the IBM i system listed in the DSN.
+Using the `odbc` package, you can use a connection string that only references the DSN you defined above.
+Once you have the connection created, all of your queries will be run against the IBM i system defined in the DSN.

 **`app.js`**
 ```javascript